ryugo417/ryugo417.github.io/detail/A Neural Image Caption Generator.md

 Most previous attempts have proposed to stitch together existing solutions of the above sub-problems, in order to go from an image to its description.In contrast, our work is a single joint model.

-This paper propses replacing the encoder RNN by a deep convolution neural network (CNN).

 ### 3.What are important parts of technique and methods?